NghiaTranUIT/GoldenRetrieverProject/Task 2/readme.md

 Then we call -autorelease twice, it will be added to current NSAutoreleasePool twice.

 Finally, when NSAutoreleasePoll is getting released, the method -release will be called on this instance twice too.
 When the first time -release is called, the object retains count drop to zero.
-According to the second law, it will be destroyed itself.
+According to the [-release](https://developer.apple.com/documentation/objectivec/1418956-nsobject/1571957-release), it will be destroyed itself.

 Now when second -release is called, the method will send to destroyed object (dangling pointer).
 As a result, a whole application's crashed.